 Old World Swallowtail

-These were some of the green caterpillars that have distinguished features and are very easy to identify.
-You can refer to a caterpillar identification chart to increase your knowledge about the different types of caterpillars.
+These were some of the green caterpillars that have distinct features and are very easy to identify.
+You can also look at a caterpillar identification chart to grow your knowledge of the many different types of caterpillars.